 - Graduate Student Researchers and Teaching Assistants.
 All compensation is taxable income.

-- Payment of tuition and fees under the graduate student researcher tuition and fee remission program and payment of partial tuition and fee remission and graduate student health insurance for those appointed 25 percent time or more as teaching assistants or other academic titles, is nontaxable income.
+- Payment of tuition and fees under the graduate student researcher tuition and fee remission program and payment of partial tuition and fee remission for those appointed 25 percent time or more as teaching assistants or other academic titles, is nontaxable income.

 - Grants for Travel to Scholarly Meetings and for Graduate Student Research Expenses.
 May be taxable.